-This is a new series at The Arc Blog called #HandsOff.
-Each month, we feature a story from individuals and families across The Arc’s network about how some of today’s key policy issues impact thei...
+This was part of a series called #HandsOff, where we featured calls to action and stories from families across The Arc’s network about how key policy issues impact their day-to-day lives.

 Washington, DC – Today, the U.S. House of Representatives voted 244 to 171 to revive a failed former policy that cuts off Supplemental Security Income (SSI) benefits for certain people with disabili...